-Neck pain, along with lower back pain, is an extremely common condition and reason that people pay a visit to their doctor.
+Neck pain is an extremely common condition and reason that people pay a visit to their doctor.
 Most cases of neck pain can be attributed to problems that lie within the musculoskeletal system, which includes the bones of the spine (the vertebrae), and the soft tissues (the muscles and ligaments) that give the spine necessary support.
-The flexibility of your neck can be a double-edged sword – it is needed in order to accommodate the broad range of motion of our head, but it leaves it particularly susceptible to injuries and wear and tear.
+Certainly, the flexibility of your neck can be a double-edged sword.
+It is essential in order to accommodate the broad range of motion of our head.
+However, it leaves it particularly susceptible to injuries and wear and tear.

 When the neck is forced into rapid flexion and extension and any of the abovementioned tissues are damaged, it is referred to as a whiplash injury.
 Neck pain that occurs due to whiplash injury can linger for months or even years beyond when the initial event occurred.